intmus/inttheory/_09-non-chord-tones/a1-nonchordtonespt1.md

 [G,,D][C,C]|]
 w:VorV7?
 I{% endcapture %}
 {% include abc-example.html number="4" abc=ex4 %}

+In this particular case, I would consider `fa` as part of the chord, because it is functioning as a chordal seventh.
+The chordal seventh is a tendency tone that typically resolves downward by step, and it is doing so here.
+If it resolved in another way (e.g. up by step), it might be a melodic passing tone and would therefore be non-functional.

 Regardless of whether you include the pitch as functional, the NCTs must always match the Roman numeral.
 In this scenario, if you choose to include the chordal seventh in your harmony, you only need to write the proper Roman numeral and inversion figure.
 If, however, you decide that the chordal seventh is just a passing tone, you must label it as a non-chord tone and write only `V` for the Roman numeral.